 The Author Burden Shifts

 Prior to this update, a plugin that implicitly relied on helper-lib being installed worked fine as long as the user happened to have it.
 A fresh profile missing helper-lib would produce a runtime error with no guidance.
-Disable enforcement and auto-install on enable flip this: if helper-lib is declared, it is guaranteed present on enable; if another plugin depends on yours, you cannot be disabled without an explicit chain.
+A declared dependency flips this: if helper-lib is in your manifest, claude plugin install pulls it in automatically and lists it in the install output, and claude plugin enable will not let you turn your plugin on while helper-lib is missing or disabled.
+If another plugin depends on yours, you cannot be disabled without an explicit chain [Updated June 2026].

-The failure mode moves from silent runtime breakage to explicit install-time or disable-time error.
+The failure mode moves from silent runtime breakage to an explicit error at install, enable, or disable time.
 That is strictly better for users, and strictly more demanding on authors, who now need a correct manifest or their users will encounter errors they cannot easily diagnose.

 Frequently Asked Questions